 If doctors detect too much or too little amniotic fluid, they check for a possible cause.
 For example, they may examine the vagina and cervix to determine whether the membranes around the fetus have ruptured too soon.

 Blood tests may be done to check for disorders that can affect amniotic fluid (such as infections or diabetes).
-Ultrasonography and other tests (possibly amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more ) may be done to check for birth defects and genetic abnormalities in the fetus.
+Ultrasonography and other tests (possibly amniocentesis Amniocentesis Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more ) may be done to check for birth defects and genetic abnormalities in the fetus.

 Treatment of Amniotic Fluid Problems